Surgery for lung cancer is done in a specialist centre, and is carried out by specialist lung surgeons.

 The operation to remove the whole lung is called a pneumonectomy (new-mon-ek-tom-ee).
 Your specialist will recommend this operation if the cancer is in the central area of the lung and involves either the 2 lobes in the left lung or the 3 lobes in the right lung.

-You will be able to do most things you did before.
+After a pneumonectomy, you might find doing certain things harder than before.
 Some people find demanding physical activity more difficult than before.
-You may find that you become a little more breathless than before.
+You may also find that you become more breathless than before.

 Your doctor will arrange for you to have breathing tests before the surgery to help decide if this operation is right for you.